Download this example

 m2d["mat_index"] = 0

-Assign material array to magnets#
+Assign the material definition to the permanent magnets#

 [7]: